lakhtyari-abderrezzak/lakhtyari-abderrezzak/README.md

 🚀 **Junior Full Stack Developer | PHP & Laravel Enthusiast**

-I have **2 years of experience** as a **PHP Developer**, specializing in **Laravel, MySQL, and RESTful APIs**.
-Passionate about building high-performance web applications and continuously improving my coding skills.
+With 2 years of experience as a PHP Developer, I specialize in Laravel, MySQL, and RESTful APIs.
+I’ve built and optimized high-performance web applications, improving load times and delivering seamless user experiences.
+Passionate about continuous learning, I stay up to date with the latest advancements in Laravel and PHP development to constantly refine my skills.
+Currently, I’m exploring Docker for containerization, Kubernetes for orchestration, Vue.js for front-end development, and Redis to improve caching performance.
+I’m also diving into continuous integration with GitHub Actions and enhancing my testing capabilities through Test-Driven Development (TDD) with PHPUnit.
+Additionally, I’m expanding my knowledge in advanced Laravel tools like Horizon and Passport, and looking into serverless architectures to further broaden my development expertise.

 ---